GannettDigital/simulato/docs/_pages/walk-through.md

     .then(callback, callback);
 },
 ```
 Once the preconditions are met, you can execute your perform block, in this case we are simply making a selenium call, which finds the element by its ID, then clicks on the element.
-Afterwhich it resolves or rejects the promise.
+After which it resolves or rejects the promise.
 If any of this language sounds unfamiliar, you may want to revisit some of the above posted selenium documentation or take a look at
 [promises documentation.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
 ```js
 effects(expectedState) {